 To JoinIf you would like to join the Real Aero Club, please complete the PDF form (click here) by printing out and filling in the required details.
-Once satisfied that these details are correct, post it, together with a cheque for the correct sum made payable to THE REAL AEROPLANE CLUB (not 'company' please) to:
+Once satisfied that these details are correct, post to:

 The Administrator or Treasurer,

 The preferred payment method is BACS.
 Our bank details are:

 Sort Code 09-01-27

 and use your name and/or membership number as the reference

 The objective of “The Club” is to promote the amateur sport of flying with particular emphasis on historic, home built and ”real” aeroplanes and to work in conjunction with The Real Aeroplane Co Ltd “RACo” the airfield owners and operators.
 A Committee will be formed to carry out the running of the Club.
 It will consist of:

 Chairman: Term of 2 years reviewed at AGM.

 Membership Secretary/Treasurer: Term of 2 years reviewed at AGM.

 Members regalia/events co-ordinator: Term of 2 years reviewed at AGM.